 I was awakened early to the sound of the phone ringing and I scrambled out of bed to answer.
 The painting was in the kitchen and as I ran past to grab the phone I noticed that it was no longer covered and this gave me a start.

 The call was from my Mom and she had bad news.
 My Aunt (with whom we were all very close) had become ill and was taken to the hospital.
 The strange thing was that it was so unexpected; she became very confused and was saying and doing very bazaar things, the doctors were not sure what was wrong.
 As a stood listening to this horrible news on my phone I was staring straight into the face of this creature like thing that I had created and to me it looked like it was smiling.

 Fast forward many years I am now happily married with a family of three energetic kids.
 My Aunt, had long recovered from this mysterious illness of which the Doctors could never determine the cause and was healthy and happy.

-I went back to that small rental house and I was just hanging up the phone after talking to my Mom.
-I grabbed the painting and was preparing to destroy it, but for some reason I couldn’t.
+My mind went back many years to that small rental house.
+Remembering that as I hang up the phone after talking to my Mom.
+I grabbed the hideous painting and was preparing to destroy it, but for some reason I couldn’t.
 I suddenly had this crazy idea in my head that if I destroyed this painting my aunt would die.
 I don’t know why I thought this but I did not like the way it looked back at me with a smirk of – I don’t know victory maybe challenge?
 All I know is it scared me to my core.
 I quickly wrapped it up took it downstairs and stuffed it behind the furnace.
 Now years later: here I am face to face with this hideous object and it looked even more terrifying than it did when it was first painted it so long ago.